-26.1 In General
+23.1 In General

-As a general rule, the Department shall avoid assigning an employee to work out of Commented [A10]: Largely from prior 25.4 class unless the absence of an employee in a higher job classification cannot be covered by the absent employee's supervisor or manager, or such absence is detrimental to the business operations of the Department.
+As a general rule, the Department shall avoid assigning an employee to work out of class unless the absence of an employee in a higher job classification cannot be covered by the absent employee's supervisor or manager, or such absence is detrimental to the business operations of the Department.
 However, if the Department assigns an employee in a lower classification a majority of the duties of a higher job classification, then the provisions of this Article should be followed.